google/or-tools/ortools/sat/doc/reference.md

 any time >= 0, it must be within min_level, and max_level.
 Furthermore, this
 constraints expect all times variables to be >= 0.
-If actives[i] is true, and if times[i] is assigned a value t, then the level of the reservoir changes by demands[i] (which is constant) at time t.
+If actives[i] is true, and if times[i] is assigned a value t, then the level of the reservoir changes by demands[i], which is constant, at time t.

 Note that level_min can be > 0, or level_max can be < 0.
 It just forces
 some demands to be executed at time 0 to make sure that we are within those